 - Tensor Fasciae Latae Pain Relief

-Pain caused by the Tensor Fascia Latae muscle is often a result of trigger points and constant muscle tension.
-Trigger points are taut, angry bands of muscle that can strain muscles and refer a ton of pain in the body.
+Tensor Fascia Latae pain is often caused by trigger points and constant muscle tension.
+Trigger points are taut, angry bands of muscle that can strain muscles and cause a ton of pain in the body.

 Tensor Fasciae Latae Referred Pain Pattern